Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 #### 3. A `README.md`

 Write a few notes with general information on your plugin to guide users.
+Call out any additional installation steps, or hardware required.
+This is a markdown document.

 #### 4. A Python `setup.py` file

-Create a Python file and paste the following.
+Create a Python file called `setup.py` and copy & paste the following.
 Make changes based on your own plugin information.

 ```python
 # -*- coding: utf-8 -*-